EDAO-Project/TableSearch/user-study/README.md

 docker build -t user-study .
 ```

-You now need to specify the queries and tables to annotate.
+The annotation data should be organized in a single folder and added to the root of this user study project folder.
-This information should be in `params.json`.
+You now need to specify the queries and tables to annotate in `params.json`.
-Open the file, and generate your own with your data with the same file name.
+Open the file, and insert your own with your data in the same file name.
-You can remove template `params.json`.
+Filename directories start from the name of the folder containing the annotation data.

 A query file should be on the same format as in the example below: